Suchismita-Deb/Suchismita-Deb.github.io/content/post/BehavoiralLeadershipInterview/Patterns.md

 Results: "The event was a big hit and it even became an annual tradition.
 Students who previously felt left out were now a lot more involved and visibly happier at school.
 It was really rewarding to see how a couple of new activities can help people connect with each other and find their place among everyone else."

-Question #36
-Describe a time when you didn’t know how to solve a problem.
-What did you do to resolve the issue?

-Situation: "Hmm, well, for example, back when I worked in customer support, I used to get tasked with solving problems I knew nothing about.
-One evening, I found myself as the most senior person on shift, despite being relatively new myself.
-Right then, a customer called with a technical issue that I had never encountered before."

-Task: "So, I needed to resolve the customer's issue and make sure they’re satisfied with our support, while at the same time, I had to learn how to fix the problem with no one to help me."

-Action: "I was a little tense but kept my composure and assured the customer that I would find a solution and get back to them shortly.
-So, after hanging up, I did some research.
-I started by checking our internal knowledge base, then I started searching tech forums for similar issues.
-It took a bit of time, but I was able to piece together the information I needed to troubleshoot the problem."

-Results: "In the end, I called the customer back with a step-by-step solution, which resolved their issue.
-They were grateful for the help and they were pretty satisfied with how I handled the problem, even though it took longer than it probably should have.
-I learned how to handle that particular problem like a pro, and I felt a lot more confident at work after that.
-Now, I feel like I can handle just about any unfamiliar problem that comes my way."

-Question #37
-Tell me about a time when you solved a problem at your job that wasn’t part of your job description.

-Situation: "I was working as a sales associate at a popular clothing store, and one day our point-of-sale system went down.
-It was a busy Saturday afternoon, and the store was packed with customers."

-Task: "Although fixing tech issues wasn’t part of my job description, I knew we needed to get the system back up quickly to avoid losing sales and frustrating customers."

-Action: "I remembered a few troubleshooting steps from a previous job where I had seen a similar issue.
-I decided to try them out.
-I reset the main router and then restarted the POS system to see if it would clear the error.
-I also called our tech support line to confirm I was doing everything correctly."

-Results: "To everyone’s relief, the system started working again within a few minutes.
-Customers were able to continue their purchases smoothly, and we avoided a potentially significant interruption on one of our busiest days.
-So, I managed to help the store that day and I learned how important it is to take initiative, no matter what your role is.
-I’d say it’s something that’s stuck with me ever since."

-Question #38
-How would you solve a specific problem in your line of work?

-Situation: "In my role as a video game animator at Company X, we encountered a challenge where the animations for a certain character in our newest game weren’t syncing properly with the game physics engine.
-So, this basically caused the character’s movements to look unnatural and disrupted the gameplay, especially during some critical action sequences."

-Task: "My main goal was to make sure that the character animations were both visually appealing and mechanically in sync with the game’s physics.
-We were aiming for a seamless and immersive gameplay experience, so we couldn’t risk this coming up later."

-Action: "First, I collaborated closely with the physics programmers to really understand the ins and outs of the engine.
-Then, I adjusted the keyframes in the character’s animation to align them better with the physics calculations.
-It still needed some refining, so I implemented a middleware tool specifically designed for animation blending and real-time adjustments."

-Results: "The adjustments worked well.
-After the gameplay team and I tested the changes, the character's movements became much smoother and more realistic.
-We eliminated all the previous glitches, and the game was a success after its release.”

-Question #39
-What have you done to make your work more productive in your previous roles?

-Situation: "When I was working as an administrative assistant at a law firm, I noticed that a lot of my time was spent just looking for things.
-Whether it was a misplaced file on my desk or a lost email in my inbox, it was slowing me down."

-Task: "I decided to tackle this problem head-on to make my days more productive and keep everything running smoothly."

-Action: "First, I reorganized my desk.
-I set up a system where the most frequently used items were right at my fingertips.
-For my digital files, I meticulously organized my bookmarks and online folders, labeling everything clearly and setting up shortcuts for the files I accessed daily."

-Results: "These changes really streamlined my workflow.
-I spent less time digging through drawers or clicking through folders, which gave me more time to focus on the real work.
-My coworkers and bosses noticed the improvement too, which definitely felt good.
-It just goes to show that sometimes it's the little things that can make the biggest difference in how productive you are."

-### Tell me about a time you went above and beyond at work.

-Situation: "When I was working as a social worker at a community health center, one of the families I was helping was really struggling.
-They had lost their main source of income and were facing a bunch of issues like not having stable housing and dealing with health problems."

-Task: "I knew the usual resources wouldn’t be enough to really help them get back on their feet."

-Action: "So, I went beyond what I would usually do.
-I contacted multiple local charities and community groups to find extra help for them.
-I managed to secure donations, arrange temporary housing, and fill out a lot of paperwork for more permanent solutions during my own time in the evenings and over the weekends."

-Results: "All the extra work paid off.
-The family got into a stable housing program pretty quickly, received the medical care they needed, and got some financial aid to tide them over.
-It was a lot of effort, but seeing how much it helped them made it all worth it.
-It really showed me the impact I can have in this job."

-### Have you ever contributed something in any of your previous roles that made people congratulate you?

-Situation: "In my previous role as a sales representative at Company X, we had been trying to land a major client that was known for their extensive market influence.
-Securing them had been a goal for our team for over a year."

-Task: "So, I was determined to win this client.
-A win like that could boost our company's revenue and enhance our market reputation."

-Action: "I took the initiative to thoroughly research the client’s business needs and the challenges they might be facing.
-Based on this, I tailored our pitch to highlight how our services could uniquely address each.
-I also coordinated with our product teams to make sure we could confidently deliver on any commitments made in the proposal.
-After several meetings and discussions, I finally presented our tailored services to their executive board.
-I don’t think I’ve ever been in a situation as high-stakes as that before or since!"

-Results: "Thankfully, the client was impressed with our dedication and the customized approach, and they signed on.
-This was one of the largest deals our company had ever secured.
-The success was such a huge morale booster for the team, and I received commendations from our senior management for my involvement.
-It was incredibly rewarding to see our collective efforts pay off in such a big way."

 ### Give me an example of a goal you failed to meet and how you handled the situation.